-It is crucial to spread awareness of these valuable resources to colorectal cancer patients, which is exactly what the CRC POP intends to do.
-The CRC POP 💙 is a national-level program, aimed to help GI providers and associates connect newly-diagnosed patients to these organizations at the time of diagnosis.
+It is crucial to spread awareness of these valuable resources to colorectal cancer patients, which is precisely what the CRC POP intends to do.
+The CRC POP 💙 is a national-level program aimed to help GI providers and associates connect newly-diagnosed patients to these organizations at the time of diagnosis.
 This program intends to reach the ~14,000 Gastroenterologists and ~3,000 Colorectal Surgeons in America.

 This is for them.
 Not us.